Live Project - New Build Rothbury, Northumberland

-Richard and Ros purchased the site located in the Northumberland Town of Rothbury to build a unique modern house that will maximise the stunning views across the Northumberland Countryside.
-Richard and Ros worked through the initial concept design with their Architect daughter Helen Groves.
+Richard and Ros purchased a site in the Northumberland town of Rothbury to build a unique, modern home that maximises the stunning views across the surrounding countryside.
+They collaborated on the initial concept design with their daughter, architect Helen Groves.

-The key aspect of the design is to capitalise the views from the site and the orientation to increase natural sunlight.
-The property is designed to be constructed from SIPs (Structural Insulated Panels) that are manufactured offsite then delivered and erected onsite.
+A key aspect of the design is to make the most of the views and optimise the building's orientation to increase natural sunlight.
+The house is designed to be constructed using SIPs (Structural Insulated Panels), which are manufactured off-site and then delivered and assembled on-site.

-To deliver this unique property our clients Richard & Ros, the main contractor Smailes Construction and the Model Projects Team have worked closely to deliver an efficient onsite program.
+To deliver this exceptional property, clients Richard and Ros, the main contractor Smailes Construction, and the Model Projects team have worked closely to ensure an efficient on-site programme.

 Existing Site & Location

-The proposed house has been located to the top of the site to maximise the great views.
-The house has been cut into the top of the slope with a retaining wall holding and sculpting the land back.
-All earth is to be retained and sculpted onsite to form a free flowing garden following the natural topography.
+The proposed new house is positioned at the top of the site to take full advantage of the exceptional views.
+It is carefully cut into the slope, with a retaining wall used to support and shape the surrounding land.
+All excavated earth will be retained and sculpted on-site, creating a flowing garden that follows the natural topography.

 Ground Works & Site Preparation